aqiu384/p5r-walkthrough/src/walkthrough.md

 ##### Daytime
 * Talk to Ann in 2D classroom, Lovers Rank 2 (Requires Kindness Lv.
 2)
 ##### Evening
-* Sign up for beef bowl job from part-time listings in Shibuya underground walkway (Requires Proficiency Lv.
-2)
+* Sign up for Ore no Beko beef bowl job from part-time listings in Shibuya underground walkway
 * Work at beef bowl on Shibuya central street (Proficiency +3)

 ---